paolaporracciolo/LUMACOD/README.md

 ![LUMACOD](MTpipeline_v5.svg)

 MT_pipeline treats scRNA-Seq and bulk RNA-Seq data.
-\It calculates low-frequency mutations in the mitochondrial genome and variations in heteroplasmy levels.
+It calculates low-frequency mutations in the mitochondrial genome and variations in heteroplasmy levels.

 Two premises 📋 for pulmonary data:
 1. Random mitochondrial mutations (at low allelic frequencies) in pulmonary cells can be a proxy of damage induced by the smoke of the cigarette.
 2. The smoke of the cigarette is the first cause of COPD (Chronic Obstructive Pulmonary Disease).

+> [!IMPORTANT]
-💡 On COPD data, MT_pipeline aims to identify cells and cell types that are most likely to become cancerous by using these random mutations.💡
+> On COPD data, MT_pipeline aims to identify cells and cell types that are most likely to become cancerous by using these random mutations.

 # Description of the pipeline
  1. The pipeline selects high-quality mitochondrial sequencing reads.